ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: ChinaTravel Benchmark

 \textbf{Stage \MakeUppercase{\romannumeral1}: Manual design of database and APIs.} We collect travel information for multi-day, multi-POI itineraries across attractions, accommodations, and transportation.
-We define essential POI features, such as cuisine types and hotel characteristics, to construct the database from public information.
+We define essential POI attributes (e.g., cuisine types, hotel amenities) and build a structured database from public information.
 APIs are designed to support agent queries via regular expressions and modeled after commercial APIs to ensure realism.
-See App.~\ref{app_sandbox} for details.
+See App.~\ref{app_sandbox} for the details of databse.